vacu9708/Study-records/Development methodology/Object Oriented Programming/readme.md

 ## 5. Dependency Inversion Principle
 The name refers to the inversion of the traditional dependency direction, where a high-level module directly depends on its low-level modules.<br>
-DIP states that a high-level module should not directly depend on its low-level modules, but their abstraction, so that the high level module can work without needing to importing each of its low level module.<br>
+DIP states that a high-level module should not directly depend on its low-level modules, but their abstraction, so that the high level module can work without needing to writing code for each of its low level module.<br>
 #### Primary advantage:
 Loose coupling(abstract common interface)
 ### Example of not obeying DIP